rs459/loogr.css/readme.md

 ----------
 Loogr :

 With preprocessor it's hard to have a good maintenability for responsive||adaptative web design.
-One mixin respond to was created by Mason Wendell aka @codingdesigner.
+One mixin `respond to` was created by Mason Wendell aka [@codingdesigner](htts://twitter.com/codingdesigner).

-But if you read this (article), you will find there is still an issue with the final result.
-To circumvent this problem, loogr use a mixin which takes as argument a namespace, then it generates a large number of placeholder with the name of the namespace at the end %myObject--namespace.
+But if you read this [article](http://thesassway.com/intermediate/responsive-web-design-in-sass-using-media-queries-in-sass-32), you will find there is still an issue with the final result.
+To circumvent this problem, loogr use a mixin which takes as argument a namespace, then it generates a large number of placeholder with the name of the namespace at the end `%myObject--namespace`.
 It works as a series of reusable object that you pass to your CSS selectors via the mechanism of @extends.

 pro :